Charlotte (TV series): Development

 Kanami Sekiguchi was chosen as the character designer after Horikawa took notice of her work as the animation director of episode nine of Angel Beats!, and Toba was eager to see how she would render Na-Ga's original designs.
 When it came time to choose an art director, Kazuki Higashiji was chosen for his zeal in the workplace and Horikawa's confidence in his artistic talent; Higashiji had also been the art director for Angel Beats!.
 Similarly, Satoki Iida was brought back to work on Charlotte again as the sound and music director, and he also helped with the proofreading of the script as he had done for Angel Beats!.
-Iida was largely chosen for his good communication with Maeda, and so that he could make the best use of his experience working on Angel Beats!.
-When writing the music for How-Low-Hello, Maeda reused some older songs he had composed as a student in the 1990s that he felt were selective of his best songs from that period.
-At the time, his concept when composing the songs was "early B'z", but Maeda notes that this is no longer the case with the completed songs.
+Iida was largely chosen for his good communication with Maeda, and so he could make the best use of his experience working on Angel Beats!.
+When writing the music for How-Low-Hello, Maeda reused some older songs he had composed as a student in the 1990s he felt were selective of his best songs from the period.
+At the time, his concept when composing the songs was "early B'z", but Maeda notes this is no longer the case with the completed songs.